ADMINISTRATION:

 determined to set up his own medical practice in Portsmouth.

-years following saw him juggling the life as a doctor with his
+The years following saw him juggling the life as a doctor with

-that centred around him that caught public attention and for
+centred around him that caught public attention and for which

-which he remains best known.
-Others flowed with equal success,
+he remains best known.
+Others flowed with equal success, including

-made lecture tours of many countries, including the USA where
+lecture tours of many countries, including the USA where he spoke

-he spoke in more than 30 cities to packed houses.
-With the outbreak
+in more than 30 cities to packed houses.
+With the outbreak of

 as a medic and left for Africa in February 1900.